 The intertidal zone is defined as the area between the high tide and low tide mark.

-Organisms that live in this zone have to deal with difficult environmental conditions.
-They have to deal with being both submerged in sea water and exposed to the air.
+Organisms that live in this zone have to deal with difficult environmental conditions, being both submerged in sea water and exposed to the air.
 They have to bear the great physical impact of waves, desiccation, and sunlight.
 Occasionally there are rains which saturate them in fresh water.
 There are lots of moving rocks and sediment in the water which can damage small critters.
-Plus, there is a risk of predation, not only from ocean based animals, but terrestrial animals as well.
+Plus, there is a risk of predation, not only from ocean-based animals but terrestrial animals as well.

 The tides are formed as a result of the gravitational forces between Earth, the sun and the moon.
-Twice a month the three will be aligned as a result of Earth’s movement around the sun, and the moon’s orbit around Earth.
-When this happens the gravitational pulls will be the strongest and we will experience the greatest differences between high (flow) and low (ebb) tides.
+Twice a month the three will be aligned as a result of Earth’s movement around the sun and the moon’s orbit around Earth.
+When this happens, the gravitational pulls will be strongest ,and we will experience the greatest differences between high (flow) and low (ebb) tides.
 We call these tides Spring tides.
 On the contrary, the time half way between two spring tides, which occurs when we see the moon as half, the tidal difference will be the smallest, called Neap tides.

 With this background it could sound like the size of the tide would only depend on the gravitational pulls between Earth, the moon and the sun, but this is not the case.
 The topography of the ocean bottom plays a great roll in how large the tide will be.

 Intertidal habitats are found all over the world although the tidal range various extremely depending on location.